0xkohi/0xkohi.github.io/content/posts/Discord_bot.md

 ## Context

 I decided to create a Discord bot that could be useful, for me and maybe for some people.
-The bot has many use cases, on my side I will use it in malware analysis and has a threat intelligence news.
+The bot has many use cases, on my side I will use it in malware analysis and as a threat intelligence news.
 Since I am often using discord, using this bot is also a faster way to get the information I need.

 ## Bot Features